danjwilko/password_manager/README.md

 - Individual credential viewing with real-time decryption

 ## Status
-**Core functionality complete** — users can securely store and retrieve encrypted passwords.
+**Core functionality complete** - users can securely store and retrieve encrypted passwords.
+**Account recovery functionality complete** - users can reset their account if they lose their password or in the event of encryption issues.

 ## Tech Stack
 - Python 3.13 / Django 5.2.5
 - SQLite (development database)
 - cryptography library (Fernet + Argon2id)
-- Custom UserProfile model for salt storage

 ## Security Architecture
 - **Key Derivation**: Argon2id with per-user salts